What is clubfoot?

 Stage 1: Casting

 The first part of treatment involves a specific series of gentle stretching and casting of the affected foot/feet to gradually correct the alignment.
 This is often referred to as manipulation and casting.
-The treatment is performed by a physiotherapist or orthopaedic surgeon trained in the Ponseti Method.
+The treatment is performed by a physiotherapist and an orthopaedic technologist or orthopaedic surgeon trained in the Ponseti Method.

-Casting typically starts within the first two months of life and is repeated every 1-2 weeks, for an average of 4-8 weeks.
+Casting typically starts within the first two months of life and is repeated every 1 to 2 weeks, for an average of 4 to 8 weeks.
 The number of casts needed can depend on the stiffness of the foot, your baby or child’s age, and their skin condition and response to casting.
 If the baby or parent have other medical needs after birth, casting treatment can safely be delayed until both are healthy.
-Results of treatment are still excellent even if started a little later.

 The procedure is done by the orthopaedic surgeon in the clinic under local anaesthetic.
 It involves a very small incision at the back of the ankle and does not require stitches.
-Babies are very comfortable after the procedure and do not need pain medicine.
+Babies settle well after the procedure and generally do not require pain medicine.
+If they are fussier than usual, acetaminophen is recommended.
 After the tendon is released, the foot will be casted in the fully corrected position for 3 weeks.
-Babies older than 6 months of age at the time of this procedure typically require the procedure in the operating room under general anaesthetic.
+Babies older than 6 months of age at the time of this procedure typically require the procedure in the operating room under general anesthetic.

 Stage 3: Bracing

-When the baby’s foot is fully corrected, they will need to wear a specific brace to maintain its good position.
+After the last cast is removed, the baby will need to wear a specific brace to maintain the corrected position.
 The bracing phase is essential for preventing the deformity from returning and success is dependent on the parents developing a good routine for brace wear!

-The brace is called Boots and Bar (B&B).
-It includes 2 boots attached to a bar that holds the feet shoulder-width apart and turned outward, away from the body.
+The brace is called boots and bar (B&B).
+It includes two boots attached to a bar that holds the feet shoulder-width apart and turned outward, away from the body.
 This position is natural and comfortable for the baby and prevents the previously tight muscles from pulling the foot back in a downward and inward position.

-Your child will need to wear the Boots and bar 23 hours a day for the first 3 months.
+Your child will need to wear the boots and bar 23 hours a day for the first 3 months.
 You will be able to take it off once a day for bathing and skin care.
-If the foot shape remains well corrected, brace wear is then decreased to nighttime only aiming for 12-15 hours.
+If the foot shape remains well corrected, brace wear is then decreased to nighttime only aiming for 12 to 15 hours.
 The casting, tenotomy, and full-time bracing stages are typically completed within 6 months.

-The child will continue to wear the brace at nighttime only until 4-5 years of age.
+Your child will continue to wear the brace at nighttime only until 4 to 5 years of age.
 Bracing is necessary for all patients and is essential to prevent relapse of the deformity.
 Most children will not require any special footwear or bracing for daily function.

 Response to treatment and follow up care